CHN-beta/ovito/doc/manual/tutorials/turntable_animation.rst

 .. image:: /images/tutorials/turntable_animation/animation_key_dialog.jpg
    :width: 60%

-Note that the orientation of the dataset in three-dimensional space is specified in each key frame by an axis of rotation (three vector components) and a signed rotation angle around that axis.
+Note that the orientation of the dataset in three-dimensional space is specified in each keyframe by an axis of rotation (three vector components) and a signed rotation angle around that axis.

 Further information